 Description of these two dance masks by Marc Petit in the book Musée du quai Branly- La Collection (Skira Flammarion, 2009)

 «Simplification of shapes, an expressive concentration imprinted with a strange ambiguity, mid-way between the serious and the grotesque, derision and fear: who would believe that these works originate from the Himalayas?

 These impressive masks - male and female figures of a couple - come from the Middle Hills of Nepal.

-Tribal arts of Nepal and its neighbouring areas were acknowledged quite late: It was only in the '70s and the '80 that representative works, collected initially by a handful of passionate art lovers, made their foray into the art market.
-One must admit that Nepal only opened its doors to foreigners quite late, from the '50s to be precise; the status of the village sculptors, tribals or people belonging to the lower castes, in the ladder of respectability prevalent in Nepalese society, was not such that it could retain the attention of the local elite, and, till today, few ethnologists have shown interest in objects whose sense and function, for the oldest among them, have been forgotten in the course of time and successive acculturations.
+Tribal arts of Nepal and its neighbouring areas were acknowledged quite late: It was only in the 1970s and the 1980s that representative works, collected initially by a handful of passionate art lovers, made their way onto the art market.
+One must admit that Nepal opened its doors to foreigners only quite recently, from the 1950s to be precise; the status of the village sculptors, tribals or people belonging to the lower castes, in the ladder of respectability prevalent in Nepalese society, was not such that it could retain the attention of the local elite, and, till today, few ethnologists have shown interest in objects whose sense and function, at least for the oldest among them, have been forgotten over the course of time and successive acculturations.